 Eda Frandsen (pronounced Ada) has been offering well loved charter voyages in Western Scotland for many years.
-Add to this that James and Becky have considerable experience of running traditional boats with guest crews and you have an ideal combination of boat, place and crew.
+Add to this that James, the skipper, has considerable experience of running traditional boats with guest crews and you have an ideal combination of boat, place and crew.

 James is a very competent skipper.
 During sea trials he was handling the boat as though he had been on board for several years and I cannot think of a more suitable person to take over my “baby” Former Owner Jamie Robinson 2012

 James has skippered many traditional vessels larger than Eda and made quite an impression down here in Cornwall.
 He is famous for creating new voyages like the Pure Wind Challenge and revelling in sailing little Eve just about everywhere under sail or sculling oar.
 The ships secret weapon is Chloe the Cook.
 In the space of one season Chloe Gillatt from the Isles of Scilly has become legendary for her culliary creations on board Eda Frandsen.
 We think she needs a webpage all to herself to give you a flavour of what to expect if you sail on Eda next year.